nanvel/blog/2013/10/trac-api.md

 # navigate to http://127.0.0.1:8020
 ```

-Using trac api to create new ticket:
+Using trac api to create a new ticket:
 ```python
 import xmlrpclib